Indonesians quitting 'rice addiction' over diabetes fears

-JAKARTA (AFP) - Indonesian Mirnawati once ate rice with every meal, but its link to diabetes convinced her to join a growing movement to quit a staple food in the third-biggest rice-consuming nation on earth.
+JAKARTA • Indonesian Mirnawati once ate rice with every meal, but its link to diabetes convinced her to join a growing movement to quit the staple food in the third-biggest rice-consuming nation on earth.

-As World Diabetes Day is held on Thursday (Nov 14), the South-east Asian nation is struggling to tackle a disease that affects as many as 20 million of its 260 million people, and has emerged as one of its deadliest killers, behind stroke and heart disease.
+Even as World Diabetes Day was held yesterday, the South-east Asian nation is struggling to tackle a disease that affects as many as 20 million of its 260 million people, and has emerged as one of its deadliest killers behind stroke and heart disease.

-But kicking the rice habit is not easy, with Indonesia's favourite dish nasi goreng (fried rice) sold everywhere, and the grain woven into the culinary fabric of a nation whose late dictator transformed it into a must-have meal.
+But kicking the rice habit is not easy, with Indonesia's favourite dish, nasi goreng (mixed fried rice), sold everywhere, and the grain woven into the culinary fabric of a nation whose late dictator transformed it into a must-have meal.

-"In my first week without rice, I felt like I was being possessed by ghosts," said Ms Mirnawati, a 34-year-old former construction company employee who goes by one name.
+"In my first week without rice, I felt like I was being possessed by ghosts," said Ms Mirnawati, a 34-year-old former construction company employee whose name has only one word.

 "But now, I'll never go back to it," she added, about four months into her new diet.

-Complications from diabetes, which affects some 425 million globally, can lead to heart attacks, stroke, blindness and even limb amputation.
+Complications from diabetes, which affects an estimated 425 million globally, can lead to heart attacks, stroke, blindness and even limb amputation.

-Most of the world's sufferers live in low- and middle-income countries like Indonesia.
+Most of the world's sufferers live in low-and middle-income countries such as Indonesia.

 That is what led Ms Mirnawati - along with her mother and cousin - to drop rice in favour of more vegetables, meat and nuts.